DHS/DCYF Online Manuals will be unavailable May 21, 2026 — May 22, 2026 due to system maintenance.

 • TPL and Medicare

-Providers must meet any provider criteria, including accreditation, for third party insurance or Medicare to assist members for whom MHCP is not the primary payer.
+Providers must meet any provider criteria, including accreditation, for third party insurance or for Medicare to assist members for whom Minnesota Health Care Programs (MHCP) is not the primary payer.

 Eligible Members